Giant magnetoelectric effect in pure manganite-manganite heterostructures: Introduction

-In this paper we predict a giant magnetoelectric effect, not at the interface, but away from it, in an oxide-oxide heterostructure (see Fig. 1).
-Our objective is to present a plausible/possible unnoticed multiferroic phenomenon in manganite heterostructures and point out the associated large/striking magnetoelectric effect.
-Jahn-Teller electron-phonon interaction is shown to be key to understanding both multiferroicity and magnetoelectric effect in our oxide heterostructure.
+In spite of considerable efforts towards control of magnetization through electric fields in multiferroic bulk materials and heterostructures, obtaining strong magnetoelectric couplings continues to be a challenge.
+Here, in this paper, we predict a novel giant magnetoelectric effect, not at the interface, but away from it, in a pure manganite-manganite heterostructure (see Fig. 1).
+Our objective is to present a plausible multiferroic phenomenon in manganite heterostructures and point out the associated unnoticed striking magnetoelectric effect.
+Cooperative electron-phonon interaction is shown to be key to understanding both multiferroicity and magnetoelectric effect in our oxide heterostructure.
 Here, we exploit the fact that manganites have various competing phases that are close in energy and that by using an external perturbation (such as an electric or a magnetic field) the system can be induced to alter its phase.
-We show that there is a charge redistribution (with a net electric dipole moment perpendicular to the interface) and a concomitant ferromagnetism due to the optimization produced by the following two competing effects: (i) energy cost to produce holes on the $LaMnO_3$ (LMO) side and excess electrons on the $SrMnO_3$ (SMO) side; and (ii) energy gain due to electron-hole attraction (or electron-electron repulsion) on nearest-neighbor $Mn$-sites induced by electron-phonon interaction.
+We show that there is a charge redistribution (with a net electric dipole moment perpendicular to the interface) and a concomitant ferromagnetism due to the optimization produced by the following two competing effects: (i) energy cost to produce holes on the ${\rm LaMnO_3}$ (LMO) side and excess electrons on the ${\rm CaMnO_3}$ (CMO) side; and (ii) energy gain due to electron-hole attraction (or electron-electron repulsion) on nearest-neighbor ${\rm Mn}$ sites induced by electron-phonon interaction.
 The charge polarization is akin to that of a pn-junction in semiconductors although the governing equations are different.
-The key results of our analysis are: (i) the interface charge density at the LMO-SMO interface is 0.5 electrons/site and the charge in the layers perpendicular to the interface rapidly attain the bulk value as one moves away from the interface due to the fact that the dielectric constant is not large; (ii) the LMO-SMO interface is ferromagnetic and persists to be ferromagnetic for a few layers adjacent to the interface on both sides of the interface; (iii) furthermore, since ferroelectricity and ferromagnetism have a common origin [i.e., holes (electrons) on LMO (SMO) side], there is a striking interplay between these two polarizations leading to a giant magnetoelectric effect.
+The key results of our analysis are as follows: (i) the interface charge density at the LMO-CMO interface is 0.5 electrons/site.
+The LMO-CMO interface is ferromagnetic and persists to be ferromagnetic for another layer adjacent to the interface on the LMO side; (ii) minority carriers leak across the interface of the heterostructure and produce ferromagnetic domains due to the ferromagnetic coupling (generated by electron-phonon interaction and double-exchange) between an electron-hole pair on adjacent sites; and (iii) since ferroelectricity and ferromagnetism have a common origin [i.e., minority carriers or holes (electrons) on LMO (CMO) side], there is a striking interplay between these two polarizations; consequently, when an external electric field is applied to increase minority carriers, a giant magnetoelectric effect results.